FluffsTest/t80sz/README.md

 A Debug Menu is available at the Dev Server's `debug/` directory (by default: `localhost:8080/debug`).

 From there, you can test and work with the site's features in a more compact form.
+This is a test of githubs push thingy.